 In order to maximise the possibility of pregnancy, we need to obtain more than one oocyte, which is the number a woman’s ovary normally produces.

-In order to stimulate the production of several oocytes and guarantee their quality, we provide a combination of medicines whose response is monitored with vaginal ultrasound scans and occasionally blood tests.
+In order to stimulate production of several oocytes and guarantee their quality, we administer a combination of pharmaceutical drugs.
+Response is monitored using vaginal ultrasound scans and timely blood analyses: ovulation induction.

 The whole process lasts approximately between 8 and 12 days, depending on each case.
 The treatment can be cancelled if a low or exaggerated ovarian response is observed.